lukasmartinelli/lukasmartinelli.github.io/_drafts/2016-04-02-openstreetmap-global-noise-pollution-model.md

 In order for this to work we make several assumptions:

-1. Highways, trunks, primary and secondary roads are noisy.
-Normal street or service roads are not
+1. Highways, trunks, primary and secondary roads are noisy, normal street or service roads are not.
-2. Railways are noisy
+2. Railways are noisy.
-3. Retail and industrial zones always have a noisy base limit
+3. Retail and industrial zones always have a noise base limit.
-4. All shops and food places (especially restaurants) are noisy
+4. All shops and food places (especially restaurants) are noisy.
-5. Most party and event buildings are noisy (except some shady places)
+5. Most party and event buildings are noisy (except some shady places).
-6. Most leisure buildings are noisy
+6. Most leisure buildings are noisy.
-7. Some sport buildings are noisy
+7. Some sport buildings are noisy.
-8. Some tourism buildings are noisy
+8. Some tourism buildings are noisy.

-For OSM features that match this criterias we assign a buffer and remove the overlapping parts which results in a simple approximation of noise pollution.
+For OSM features that match these criterias we assign a buffer and remove the overlapping parts (otherwise the vector tile size would explode).
+This results in a simple approximation of noise pollution for cool data visualizations.

 ### Noise Levels